 - Network profile name or ID, which you can obtain using az network profile list

 Once you deploy your first container group to an existing subnet, Azure delegates that subnet to Azure Container Instances.
 You can no longer deploy resources other than container groups to that subnet.

 The following sections describe how to deploy container groups to a virtual network with the Azure CLI.
 The command examples are formatted for the Bash shell.
 If you prefer another shell such as PowerShell or Command Prompt, adjust the line continuation characters accordingly.

 Deploy to a new virtual network

 First, deploy a container group and specify the parameters for a new virtual network and subnet.
 When you specify these parameters, Azure creates the virtual network and subnet, delegates the subnet to Azure Container instances, and also creates a network profile.
 Once these resources are created, your container group is deployed to the subnet.

 Run the following az container create command that specifies settings for a new virtual network and subnet.
-This command deploys the microsoft/aci-helloworld container that runs a small Node.js webserver serving a static web page.
+You need to supply the name of a resource group that was created in a region where container group deployments in a virtual network are available.
+This command deploys the public Microsoft aci-helloworld container that runs a small Node.js webserver serving a static web page.
 In the next section, you'll deploy a second container group to the same subnet, and test communication between the two container instances.

 When you deploy to a new virtual network by using this method, the deployment can take a few minutes while the network resources are created.
 After the initial deployment, additional container group deployments complete more quickly.